-Historic Coaching House could be partly demolished to make way for houses
+Smithills Coaching house could be partially demolished to make way for 29 new homes.

 The Coaching House, which has been run as a restaurant for 46 years, will cease operations on August 27, making its 30 staff members redundant.

 Mystery had surrounded the future of the building, which is the former stables of Grade One listed Smithills Hall, but The Bolton News

 can now reveal its owner’s plans to build houses on the land.

 The Emerson Group has submitted the plans on behalf of P.E.
 Jones Contracts, of Alderly Edge, Cheshire.
 The proposals are for two apartments and two houses with two bedrooms, 12 three-bedroomed